bydesign/paleoneighbor/README.md

 # paleoneighbor
-Uses PaleoDB.org to find nearest neighbors of a taxon.
+Uses PaleoDB.org API to find nearest neighbors of a taxon.

+This is a great tool to help paleo-artists to find neighboring plants and animals that could be part of the subject's habitat.